Miami Marathon: Current era

 The race has been growing over the years.
-In 2010, 18,321 runners took part in the combined races.
+In 2010,18,321 runners took part in the combined races.
 For the 10 year anniversary in 2012 the race sold out at 25,000 runners and has continued to reach that number of participants since.

 The 2021 edition of the race was cancelled due to the coronavirus pandemic. with all registrants given the option of running the race virtually, transferring their entry to 2022, or obtaining a refund (less any processing fees).

+The race had begun to decline in size and popularity since its peak in the mid 2010s.
+However, when it returned from COVID in 2022, it did so with a sold out field that included 15,000 runners across the entire weekend of events.
+The following year, the total field size increased to about 18,000 runners, and the race was sold out by October.
+Since then, the race has sold out increasingly quickly.
+The 2026 Miami Marathon opened registration on August 1, 2025, and general registration for the marathon was sold out by August 11.

 Course

 Beginning on Biscayne Boulevard next to the Miami-Dade Arena (home of the Miami Heat), the course takes runners eastbound on the MacArthur Causeway, past cruise ships docked at the Port of Miami, to South Beach.
 From there, competitors travel northbound along the famous Ocean Drive, through the City of Miami Beach, and then westbound along the Venetian Causeway and back to the mainland and the City of Miami.
 Here, the Miami Half Marathon finishes and the full marathon continues southbound through the financial district, Brickell, into Coconut Grove, out the Rickenbacker Causeway towards Key Biscayne, and then back through Brickell and downtown Miami to complete the 42.195 km at Bayfront Park.